Majors and Careers for Those Who Want to Help the Earth

 Sustainability

 Many colleges have programs of study for Sustainability.
-They often comes in the form of a minor-only program or concentration, which Colorado State University defines as “a specific field of study related to a major.”
+They often come in the form of a minor-only program or concentration, which Colorado State University defines as “a specific field of study related to a major.”
 College Board’s Big Future website describes Sustainability Studies as combining interdisciplinary ideas and methods to take advantage of Earth’s natural resources and protect them for future generations.
 These programs integrate well into many fields, such as business, economics, urban planning, anthropology, and more.

 Biology